IU-PR/Capstone_project/content/docs/2025/edhub/week6.md

 ## Project overview

 EdHub is a Learning Management System for interaction between teachers, students, and parents.
-It aims to improve the quality of an educational process, simplify the interaction between stakeholders, and improve student engagement in learning.
+It aims to improve the quality of educational process, simplify the interaction between stakeholders, and improve student engagement in learning.

 Any user can create a course becoming a **Teacher**, invite students and their parents, upload materials, create assignments, see student submissions, and grade them based on criteria.
 User can also join the course as a **Student** to see the study materials and submit their homework or as a **Parent** to track the academic performance of their children.